-This fourth-year minor is developed by the department of Environmental Studies and is open to students from all kinds of disciplines from all over the world.
+This fourth-year program is developed by the department of Environmental Studies and is open to students from all kinds of disciplines from all over the world.
 It is based on a unique concept within the HAS educational program.
-It is a project based minor in which the challenge is to find solutions to sustainability challenges that real life clients are facing.
+It is a project based program in which the challenge is to find solutions to sustainability challenges that real life clients are facing.
 Those challenges lie in the field of spatial planning, development, production and consumption.
-We want to equip students in this minor with knowledge and skills, which help them to take the driver’s seat in their own professional development.
+We want to equip students in this program with knowledge and skills, which help them to take the driver’s seat in their own professional development.
 Within their project students are invited to focus on their personal interests, talents and individual learning goals.
 Students are also responsible for formulating their own educational curriculum by contacting experts or asking for training on demand.

 The projects will benefit from the variety of expertise and talent contributed by students with different backgrounds.
-A basic understanding of sustainability and a good understanding of your own expertise will suffice to take part in this minor.
+A basic understanding of sustainability and a good understanding of your own expertise will suffice to take part in this program.
 An introduction to sustainability is offered in the beginning of this course.

 In this program, students will learn how to:

 The program is an initiative of a team of lecturers from the Bachelor study programmes:

 Environmental Studies, Business Administration & Agribusiness, International Food & Agribusiness, Food Technology, and Management of the Environment.